cappy-pugliese/cappy-pugliese-website/centrarium-master-clone/pages/projects.md

 [click here for more info](/undergrad-research-project/)

-#### Website Project
+#### Leafcutter Ant Behavior Website
-I made a website for a class project that incorporated animal behavior and knowledge about my lab's model system: leafcutter ants and their fungal cultivars:
+I made a website for a class project that incorporated animal behavior and knowledge about my lab's model system: leafcutter ants and their fungal cultivars
 [leafcutter ant behavior website](https://caprinalpugliese.wixsite.com/leafcutter-ants)